vjaykrsna/gemini-load-balancer/README.md

 MASTER_API_KEY=
 ```

-Note: Google Gemini API keys and rotation settings are managed through the UI (stored in `data/keys.json` and `data/settings.json` respectively), not directly in the `.env` file.
+Note: Google Gemini API keys and rotation settings are managed through the UI (stored in the `data/database.db` SQLite database), not directly in the `.env` file.

 ## Recommended Settings